prooph/event-store/README.md

 ## Quick Start

-For a short overview please see the annotated [quickstart.php](examples/quickstart.php) script.
+For a short overview please see the annotated Quickstart in the `examples` folder.

 ## Documentation